masa16/phys-units/README.md

 ## Appendix Feature

-Mix-in feature provides simple calculator of units.
+Mix-in feature provides a simple unit calculator.
-Caution: The use of Mix-in may cause conflicts with other library.
+Note that this usage involves global changes on a build-in class and will cause conflicts with other libraries.

-    $ irb -rphys/units/mixin
+    $ irb -r phys/units/mixin

     irb> (2.5.miles/hr).want m/s
     => Phys::Quantity[1.1176,"m/s"]